 To identify defects in any software work product.

-10. Which is a benefit of test independence?
+73. What is the benefit of test independence?

 It avoids author bias in defining effective tests.